AkaruiYami/AkaruiYami/README.md

 # A Bit about Me!

 Well...
 I mostly coding in python.
 I also know a liltle bit of C++ and Java.
-Currently, I'm still doing my degree in AI Engineering.
+Currently, I'm doing my intership.

 I also have a youtube channel.
 I really hope one day I can speak English comfortabably.